assimelha/uploado/README.md

 ## Usage

-1. Open the application in a web browser
+1. Open the application in a web browser or visit https://uploado.vercel.app
 2. Drag and drop a CSV file (up to 5MB) onto the upload area, or click to select a file
 3. View the uploaded data in the table
 4. Sort columns by clicking on the column headers